TiredOfEverything/Wheel-Collider-Basic/README.md

  It is based off of the custom wheel collider built here: https://m.youtube.com/watch?v=CdPYlj5uZeI

- The Unity script, `Wheel`, provides a very basic simulation of wheel a wheel suitable for vehicle physics.
+ The Unity script, `Wheel`, provides a very basic simulation of a wheel suitable for vehicle physics.

  ## Script Parameters